StevenFox96/OperatorOps/README.md

 ### Intorduction <a name="introduction"></a>

-Below you will find a step-by-step guide that will provide you all the necessary components to be a **dWeb Operator**.
+Below you will find a step-by-step guide that will provide you all the necessary components to be a **Creator.eco Operator**.

 Although we use specific *service providers* ([*Cloudflare*](https://www.cloudflare.com/), [*Pinata*](https://pinata.cloud/) etc.) in this guide, plase note that each of this services has alternatives, and you are more than welcome to choose other service providers, and use them in your personal installation process.